sickrov/sickrov.github.io/README.md

 ##### Best way to update or upgrade a Kubernetes Cluster:
 (<https://kubernetes.io/docs/tasks/administer-cluster/cluster-upgrade/>)
 - Upgrade the Master Node components following this sequence:
-    - etcd (all instances)
+    - etcd (all instances).
-    - kube-apiserver (all control plane hosts)
+    - kube-apiserver (all control plane hosts).
-    - kube-controller-manager
+    - kube-controller-manager.
-    - kube-scheduler
+    - kube-scheduler.
     - cloud controller manager, if you use one.

 - Upgrade the Worker Node components such as: kube-proxy, kubelet.